Jamie's Italian in Norwich is closing

 The Norwich branch of Jamie’s Italian is set to close.

-The popular restaurant, situated in the Royal Arcade, will close its doors for the final time on February 10.
+Jamie’s Italian, in the Royal Arcade, will close its doors for the final time on Sunday, February 10.

+The restaurant, one of 25 around the country, first opened in the city centre in 2012 shortly after chef Jamie Oliver made a visit to meet the staff who would be working there.

+At the time he said he was excited to be opening a restaurant in Norwich, describing the new eatery as one of the Jamie’s Italian “gems” and “just gorgeous”.

+He spoke about his links to the local area too, and said: “I used to holiday in Norfolk every year as a kid, and obviously Delia is a good friend.
+She has had me up to watch the football on a number of occasions and she is an absolute legend.

+“I grew up near Saffron Walden and the Cambridge restaurant and now the Norwich restaurant are the closest to there.”

-A spokesperson for Jamie’s Italian said: “It was with much regret that the Landlord at Jamie’s Italian, Norwich has decided to re-tenant the premises.
+On Monday, a spokesperson for the restaurant said: “It was with much regret that the Landlord at Jamie’s Italian, Norwich has decided to re-tenant the premises.

 “We’d like to thank our many loyal customers for their support.”

-The restaurant first opened in the city centre in 2012 shortly after top chef Jamie Oliver made a visit to meet the staff who would be working there.

-In January last year the restaurant chain announced it would cut 12 sites as part of a restructure - and the Norwich eatery escaped untouched.
+In January last year the restaurant chain announced it would cut 12 sites as part of a restructure - but the Norwich eatery escaped unscathed.

+It comes after a handful of other national restaurant chains closed their Norwich branches, including Carluccio’s and Prezzo.

+In the last 12 months several restaurants around the city have closed their doors, including the E Street Smokehouse, Woolf and Bird and Craft Burger.